-Outlined below are the ethical behavior expected from Editors, Reviewers, Authors, and Publisher of Journals under KnowEx Online published by The International Institute of Knowledge Management (TIIKM Publishing).
+Outlined below are the ethical behavior expected from Editors, Reviewers, Authors, and Publisher of KnowEx Management journal published by The International Institute of Knowledge Management (TIIKM Publishing).

 Ethical norms are very important to ensure the quality of scientific articles, the probity and credibility of the research results and, the credit that the authors receive for the published articles.

-KnowEx Management Journal and its Publisher, TIIKM Publishing follows the COPE Code of Conduct and Best Practice Guidelines for Journal Editors and the Code of Conduct for Journal Publishers.
+KnowEx Management and its Publisher, TIIKM follows the COPE Code of Conduct and Best Practice Guidelines for Editors and the Code of Conduct for Publishers.

 Responsibilities of Reviewers

-Reviewers should inform the editors if the manuscript cannot be reviewed as per the time is given for the review until it is too late.
+(1) Reviewers should inform the editors if the manuscript cannot be reviewed within the timeframe allotted for the review.

-Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and withdraw from the review process, so that the manuscript could be sent to another reviewer.
+(2) Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and withdraw from the review process for that manuscript, so that the manuscript can be sent to another reviewer.

 Responsibilities of Authors

-All authors should have articles with a list of references and indicate (if necessary) the financial support for the research.
-It is forbidden to publish the same research in more than one journal.
+(4) All authors should have articles with a list of references and indicate (if necessary) the financial support for the research.
+It is forbidden to publish the same manuscript in more than one journal or proceedings.

-The authors should refrain from plagiarism.
+(6) The authors must refrain from plagiarism.
 Plagiarism consists of below different types and all are unethical and unacceptable.

-* Pretending another author’s paper as your own paper
+- Pretending another author’s paper is one’s own paper

-* Claiming results from research conducted by others as own results
+- Claiming results from research conducted by others as one’s own results

 In general, manuscripts describing essentially the same research should not be published in more than one journal or primary publication.
 Submitting the same paper to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.
 Manuscripts that have been published as copyrighted material elsewhere cannot be submitted.